schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

-We'll go into each of these in more detail later.
+Don't worry if you don't know what these things are.
+We'll go into each in enough detail later for you to be svelte.
+But creating your mise-en-place is one of the most difficult things you have to do as a developer, and this chapter is the most difficult set of koans in this tutorial.
+If you can get through these koans, the rest of it will feel like teaching your dog how to sit and fetch after finally getting him potty trained.

 ## koan 1.1: Terminal or Console

-These koans will require you to become familiar with your terminal.
+These koans require you to use your terminal.

 When you've opened your terminal and see something like [the image](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) on the right side of this page, you're ready to move on.